dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 ```

 ### Obtaining a Payout
 This method allows you to retrieve the information of a Payout.
-You can retrieve the payouts by using either the generated identification (ID) or the reference you provided when requesting the Payout.
+You can retrieve the Payouts using the generated identification (ID) or the reference you provided when requesting the Payout.

 #### Request URL
-Use any of the following URLS according to your needs.
+You must invoke a **GET** request to the following URLs according to your needs.

 * **Production**: `https://payout-api.bamboopayment.com/api/payout`
 * **Stage**: `https://payout-api.stage.bamboopayment.com/api/payout`